 The Board of Trustees will decide where and when an Annual General Meeting will be held.

+The Board of Trustees may, at their discretion, suspend the requirement to hold an Annual General Meeting within the time limits specified in Article 17 for a particular calendar year (holding it later in the calendar year, or not holding it in a particular calendar year), if they consider that this is necessary for the safety of the attendees or the public, or to comply with law or regulation.
+In this case they must make such arrangements as they think fit to deal with any business ordinarily dealt with at the Annual General Meeting.

 Other general meetings

 The Board of Trustees may call general meetings at any time and a general meeting must be called in accordance with the Act on a requisition by five per cent of the members of the Federation.

-Notice of General Meetings
+Notice of general meetings

 At least 14 clear days’ notice of general meetings (including Annual General Meetings) must be given but shorter notice may be given if so agreed by at least ninety per cent of the members entitled to attend and vote.